srforever/giro3d/TESTING.md

-# iTowns Testing suite
+# giro3d Testing suite

-This document describes the iTowns testing framework and details how to write tests, run test suite and more.
+This document describes the giro3d testing framework and details how to write tests, run test suite and more.